ddgrishkin/2048/README.md

 # 2048
 Reproduction of the popular game - 2048.
-It was written for the purpose of personal training.
-I used React library for display.
-The most interesting issue was to maintain correct rendering in order to avoid unnecessary redraws and not break tiles animation (due to the React reconciliation).
+It was developed for personal training purposes.
+I utilized the React library for the user interface.
+One of the most intriguing challenges involved ensuring accurate rendering to prevent unnecessary redraws and preserve smooth tile animations, all while leveraging React's reconciliation mechanism.

-Main feature of this realisation is possibility to change a field size and a digit.
-You just have to pass `configurable` property with `true` value.
+The main feature of this implementation is the ability to change the field size and digit.
+To achieve this, simply set the configurable property to true.

 ## CSS Variables
-The visual colors could be changed by css variables (except of the tiles, I didn't have enough motivation to support this part).
-Look into [./src/game.css](./src/game.css) to see available css variables you could reuse or redifine in your app.
+The visual colors can be changed using CSS variables (except for the tiles; I didn't have enough motivation to support this part).
+Please refer to [./src/game.css](./src/game.css) to see the available CSS variables that you can reuse or redefine in your app.